-It’s appalling how many people think that meditation and relaxation are synonymous.
+It’s strange how many people think that meditation and relaxation are synonymous.
 Although you can use both disciplines to achieve a heightened sense of calmness, there are clear differences between the two.

 Meditation techniques often offer deep relaxation to individuals suffering from physical, mental or emotional stress.
 Individuals who meditate usually report improved health and wellbeing, reduced anxiety, more satisfaction in life and greater happiness.
-These desirable responses are not experienced by individuals who practice relaxation.
+These desirable responses are not experienced by individuals who simply try relaxation.

 On the other hand, relaxation simply means to unwind, loosen up and slacken off from normal activity.
 People mainly perform relaxation so they can release the stress that has built up over several days.
 Although relaxation allows you to forget stressful issues, your different trails of thought still flow unrestricted.
 Your mind remains active and your thought process is constantly engaged.
-Unlike relaxation, meditation allows your thought process to be transcended so you can achieve a deep sense of clarity.
+Unlike relaxation, meditation allows your thought process to be gradually calmed and understood, in a way transcended, so you can achieve a deep sense of clarity.

 Body relaxation meditation techniques